IoT Deployment: Best Practices for Enterprise Use

 Distributed loads and reliable transition protocols will help minimize latency issues in the future, simplifying system maintenance.
 To empower legacy systems, find a balance between centralized and distributed compute nodes.
 It is worth placing advanced analytics applications in the cloud, while real-time operations to be run at the edge.
 The optimal solution here would be to enable one or more gateways for a group of machines, connecting them directly via a wireless modem.
 To provide fast and reliable data transfer, it would be better to install a transmitter for the data transfer to a central IoT gateway, which then sends it to the cloud.

-Consider the Future Applications for the IoT Solution
+Consider the Future Applications for the IoT Deployment

 To be prepared for the rapidly changing business and technological landscape, it is worth providing flexibility, interoperability, and scalability potential for IoT systems and their components.
 It will help adjust for various unpredicted cases, from computing power boosts to legislative amendments.
 The design of devices is recommended to be unified avoiding multiple versions.